-&lt;sup>1 Note that, while the term PRA is used throughout this document, no distinction is made between PRA and PSA (Probabilistic Safety Analysis).
+1 Note that, while the term PRA is used throughout this document, no distinction is made between PRA and PSA (Probabilistic Safety Analysis).
 These terms are used interchangeably.

-- On-site visit including walkdowns (as applicable), examination of requirements, and examination of results, sensitivity runs, and other necessary aspects - Development and delivery of the final report following appropriate interaction with the host utility.
+- Final dedicated meetings (e.g. on-site visit, if applicable), including walkdowns (as applicable), examination of requirements, and examination of results, sensitivity runs, and other necessary aspects - Development and delivery of the final report following appropriate interaction with the host user.